medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 ## 3 More information

 ### 3.1 Webinars
-In 2022 MedCom has held a two webinars concerning the modernization of MedCom standards.
-Both webinars freely available and in Danish:
+In 2022 MedCom has held  two webinars concerning the modernization of MedCom standards.
+Both webinars are free and available in Danish:
-* <a href="https://www.youtube.com/watch?v=8doBKskz3J8" target="_blank">FHIR-introduktionswebinar (17. maj 2022)</a>
+* <a href="https://www.youtube.com/watch?v=8doBKskz3J8" target="_blank">FHIR-introductionswebinar (17. may 2022)</a>
-* <a href="https://www.youtube.com/watch?v=bfzx7U2Suug" target="_blank">FHIR demo-webinar med MedCom, Mjølner og Trifork (10 . februar 2022)</a>
+* <a href="https://www.youtube.com/watch?v=bfzx7U2Suug" target="_blank">FHIR demo-webinar with MedCom, Mjølner and Trifork (10 . february 2022)</a>
 <p>&nbsp;</p>

 ### 3.2 HL7 FHIR Documentation

 All FHIR documentation can be found at <a href="https://www.hl7.org/fhir/" target="_blank">www.hl7.org/fhir/</a>.
-Here you will find detailed describtions about basic principles, presentation to all resources and much more.
+Here you will find detailed descriptions about basic principles, presentations to all resources and much more.

 <!-- ## 5 Release Notes